Air Conditioner Repair Checklist

 We recommend replacing flat filters every four weeks, and pleated filters every three months.

-If you can’t recall when you last installed a new one, switch off your AC fully and remove the filter.
+If you can’t recall when you last replaced your filter, switch off your AC fully and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be found in a connected filter case or wall-mounted return air grille.

 Hold the filter up to the sunshine.
 If you can’t see through it, you need to buy a new filter.